 One option is to choose a life insurance product that does not require any medical examination.
-Such policies abound in the market as well.
+Such policies abound in the market as well, have a look here.

 However, as you may know, any life insurance with waived medical exams are generally coming with higher premiums.
 Thus, a smokeless tobacco user can still incur higher premiums if they opt for products with no medical exam required.

 Tobacco users, whether through smoking or non-smoking means would have to live with higher insurance premiums.
 But it does not mean that such costs would be high permanently.
 There is another way to possibly lower the amount to be paid for keeping a policy.